ndanni/ndanni/README.md

 ### Hi there 👋

+My name is Ndane Ndazhaga.
+Ask me anything about data and you've got your answer...

+I can build machine learning models, analyse data, model data, visualize data, everything about data.
+I love what I do and I am proud and confident of my skills.

+Pronous: SHE/HER.
+Fun fact: I enjoy whatching wrestilng.
 <!--
 **ndanni/ndanni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.